 - Return the pan to the heat (you might need some more oil) and put the tortilla back in, so you can cook the other side for about 5 minutes.

-- Flip the finished omelet on to the plate, then you can slice it up for serving.
+- Flip the finished omelet on to the plate, then slice and serve.